Is tension in your body

 Emilie's training

-Rooted in anatomy, embodiment and practical biomechanics.
+Solidly based in anatomy, embodiment and practical biomechanics.

 As well as the trainings below, Emilie's completed an in-person training with Katy Bowman of Nutritious Movement, and courses in PRESS Yoga and Felmale Pelvic Floor Training with pelvic pain expert Isa Herrera.